Anaerobic lagoon: Ammonia

-In the United States, 80 percent of ammonia emissions come from livestock production.
-A lagoon can vaporize up to 80 percent of its nitrogen through the reaction: NH4+-N -> NH3 + H+.
+In the United States, 80% of ammonia emissions come from livestock production.
+A lagoon can vaporize up to 80% of its nitrogenthrough the reaction: NH4+-N ⇌ NH3 + H+.
 As pH or temperature increases, so does the amount of volatilized ammonia.
 Once ammonia has been volatilized, it can travel as far as 300 miles, and at closer ranges it is a respiratory irritant.
 Acidification and eutrophication of the ecosystem surrounding the lagoons could be caused by prolonged exposure to volatilized ammonia.
 This volatilized ammonia has been implicated in widespread ecological damage in Europe and is of growing concern for the United States.

 Hydrogen sulfide

-With averages greater than 30ppb, lagoons have high concentration of hydrogen sulfide, which is highly toxic.
+With averages greater than 30 ppb, lagoons have high concentration of hydrogen sulfide, which is highly toxic.
 A study by the Minnesota Pollution Control Agency has found that concentrations of hydrogen sulfide near lagoons have exceeded the state standard, even as far away as 4.9 miles.
 Hydrogen sulfide is recognizable for its unpleasant rotten-egg odor.
 Because hydrogen sulfide is heavier than air, it tends to linger around lagoons even after ventilation.
 Levels of hydrogen sulfide are at their highest after agitation and during manure removal.

 Methane

 Methane is an odorless, tasteless, and colorless gas.
-Lagoons produce about 2,300,000 tonnes per year, with around 40 percent of this mass coming from hog farm lagoons.
+Lagoons produce about 2,300,000 tonnes per year, with around 40% of this mass coming from hog farm lagoons.
 Methane is combustible at high temperatures, and explosions and fires are a real threat at or near lagoons.
 Additionally, methane is a greenhouse gas.
-The U.S. EPA estimated that 13 percent of all the methane emissions came from livestock manure in 1998, and this number has grown in recent years.
+The U.S. EPA estimated that 13% of all the methane emissions came from livestock manure in 1998, and this number has grown in recent years.
 Recently there has been interest in technology which would capture methane produced from lagoons and sell it as energy.